steltenpower/PowerGists/animation.md

 (Thanks to everybody honestly pointing me at nerd speak to get rid off in the draft versions or motivating me to keep going to make it just right.)

 ## TODO
-- Fix images, certainly those in "LOSING INFORMATION" and "LOSING PROCESS".
-Also buy stock photos, improve own photos
+- Buy stock photos, and other licensing
+- improve images, layout
 - Create a 1080p YouTube clip with the above visual reasoning as introduction, followed by some actual (not too technically overwhelming, showing sliders for sure) notebook-based cooperation (have footage? want to create?)
 - Turn this itself in [a notebook to present as sheets](https://medium.com/@mjspeck/presenting-code-using-jupyter-notebook-slides-a8a3c3b59d67)
-- Improve layout in the sheets

 ## SOURCES
 TABLET <a href="https://www.cartoonstock.com/search?type=images&keyword=backup&page=4&expanded=CS370071">CartoonStock</a>